1940

 where Jack was a popular member.
 Men’s clubs were common gathering places for executives

-during those years, especially, in the big cities.
-Kel likely stayed there or with the Fryes at their
+during those early years, especially, in the big cities.
+Kel likely stayed there or with the Fryes

 A Frigid Flight Over the Central Plains